 I needed to not only learn to love who I was now, but I needed to learn how to use love to become the confident and courageous person I sought out to be.
 Moving from just existing to living a life of fullness isn’t about accomplishing amazing feats or earning a special degree, and so forth; it’s about loving others the way Jesus does.
 It sounds easy, but it’s the doing that’s hard.

-Five easy additions to building courage & confidence
+5 easy additions to building confidence & courage

 Since God is love.
 Who do you think we need to connect with to learn how to love?
 Rick Warren says, “When you are disconnected from God, you’re not really living; you just exist.”

 So, how do we connect with our Heavenly Father?
 How do we hear clear answers?
 I go to church.
 I pray.
 Isn’t that connecting?
 Yes, friend, it is.
 But there are some easy additions which can lead us to live a do-more-than-exist kind of life that will naturally build confidence and courage.
 Let me share with you what I have learned so far in this journey:

-2 – Music.
 Listening, singing, humming, and dancing to music that is good for our souls, brings us closer to our Creator.
 In this day and age Christian music isn’t just hymns.
 It has developed to feed all our genres.
 The writers and bands have done a great job at helping us fend off the Enemy and open our hearts for answers and comfort.
 Give it a try.
 I really enjoy praying and listening to instrumental music.
 My favorite is Soaking in His Presence.

-4 – Church.
 There is something to be said about being around other Christ-followers.
 It’s kind of like a family reunion.
 Being surrounded by a common denominator encourages us, comforts us, and brings us closer to Him.
-We all have the same goal so-to-speak.
+We all have the same goal so to speak.
 The hard part is finding a church that fits you and your worship style.
 Keep hunting until you find it, you’ll know when you found it.

-If you’re hurting in a specific area of your life I encourage you to begin with being thankful for each comfort you receive every day.
-When we recognize the little things, the small achievements, the flickers of love passed hand to hand, then our courage and confidence surfaces and we begin to see what life is all about…love.
-Download my favorite affirmations to help make you stronger.
-You can get them here.
+If you’re hurting for confidence in a specific area of your life I encourage you to begin with being thankful for each comfort you receive every day.
+When we recognize the little things, the small achievements, the flickers of love passed hand to hand, then our courage and confidence surface and we begin to see what life is all about…love.